Junior M.A.F.I.A.: Formation

-The members of Junior M.A.F.I.A. met as childhood friends of The Notorious B.I.G..
-All the members were under the age of twenty when the group was formed.
-The group was formed from three separate groups and four individuals if not including The 6s, or 666, (Lil' Cease, Bugsy, Capone, Chico, and Nino Brown), The Snakes (cousins Larceny and Trife), (solo artist) Klepto/Kleptomaniac who was responsible for introducing The Notorious Big to Versace and Moschino styled rap lyrics, Mr. Bristal, Chico Del Vec, and Lil' Kim, (a.k.a.
+The members of Junior M.A.F.I.A. met as childhood friends of The Notorious B.I.G.
+All the members were under the age of 20 when the group was formed.
+The group was formed from three separate groups and four individuals if not including The 6s, or 666, (Lil' Cease, Bugsy, Capone, Chico, and Nino Brown), The Snakes (cousins Larceny and Trife), (solo artist) Klepto/Kleptomaniac who was responsible for introducing The Notorious B.I.G. to Versace and Moschino styled rap lyrics, Mr. Bristal, Chico Del Vec, and Lil' Kim, (a.k.a.
 Big Momma and or The Lieutenant), the only female artist in the group.
 The 6s knew The Notorious B.I.G. before he was rapping.
 The Notorious B.I.G. acted as the "godfather" to the group.

 Debut

-The group released their debut album, Conspiracy, in 1995, under the NYC-based Big Beat Records and Undeas labels.
+The group released their debut album, Conspiracy, in 1995, under the New York City-based Big Beat Records and Undeas Entertainment.
 The album was produced in a similar style to The Notorious B.I.G.'s debut, Ready to Die "successful[ly] [replicating]... the earlier record's strengths".
 B.I.G. featured on four of the album's tracks.
 The rhyme topics were hard-hitting, mostly addressing guns, money, and sex.
 The album featured production by DJ Clark Kent, EZ Elpee, Daddy-O, Akshun, and Special Ed.
 Conspiracy gained some positive reviews, but received criticism for some of its group members not showing enough individuality.
-It debuted at number eight on the US Billboard 200 chart, selling 69,000 copies in its first week of release and was later certified gold.
+It debuted at number eight on the U.S. Billboard 200 chart, selling 69,000 copies in its first week of release and was later certified gold.

 The lead single "Player's Anthem", produced by DJ Clark Kent and featuring The Notorious B.I.G., went gold.
 The accompanying video showed the group flying on helicopters and Learjets whilst carrying out business under F.B.I. surveillance.
 The album also spawned the popular top twenty hit "Get Money", a duet featuring The Notorious B.I.G. and Lil' Kim, and its remix "Gettin' Money", which has Lil' Cease with B.I.G. & Lil' Kim.
 The single was certified platinum and helped Kim start her own solo career.
 "I Need You Tonight" (featuring Aaliyah) was the only single released from the album that did not feature The Notorious B.I.G.
 The music video featured the Klept, Lil' Kim, Trife and Aaliyah holding a house party at Kim's house while she was away.